mcdragonsi/martin.vet/content/_index.md

 ### Experience
 I have {{% years-till-today 2005 %}} years of experience in practising small animal veterinary medicine both in the UK and abroad.
 I worked for 5 years in a small animal practice in Wales until 2012, after which I started locuming full-time across the UK until December 2019 when I was offered a position as a Clinical Director in Herefordshire just in time for the COVID-19 pandemic to strike.
+Although I have a photo of a lovely tawny owl on this page I do not usually see exotics.